 You and your roommate will feel more comfortable if you’ve gotten to know one another a bit before coming to school.
 Befriending your roommate early also means you’ll have someone to explore campus with you, and to go out on the town with in those early weeks of school.

 Contacting your college roommate before moving to college is also practical because it allows you to make plans for the dorm room you will be sharing.
 While most dorm rooms are furnished, they usually don’t include much beyond the bare minimum of a bed and dresser.
 Many students bring their own televisions or mini-fridges, for example.

-Some roommates even discuss how they will decorate their dorm room or the color scheme, so they can buy coordinated sheets.
+Some roommates even discuss how they will decorate their dorm room or the color scheme, so they can buy coordinated sheets and bedding.
 How detailed you want to get is up to you and your college roommate.

 So how do you get in touch with your college roommate before you’ve even met him or her?

 Many schools will provide you with your roommate’s email address after you’ve been assigned housing.

 It’s also likely that you can find your college roommate on social networking sites.
 This is a great base, and you can go on to exchange email addresses and even telephone numbers so you get a chance to talk.